vincecampanale/blog/_posts/2018-01-12-dynamically-properties-to-typescript-interfaces.markdown

 ### Intersection types

 You can think of Intersection types as sort of "a la carte" extensions.
-It's like ordering a meal and then ordering another side as an afterthought.
+It's like ordering a meal and then ordering another side after the food shows up.
 Or keeping up with the contract metaphor, while `extends` is sort of like making a copy of the contract with more terms included, an intersection type is more like an on-the-fly exception or extra term added to the contract for a very specific reason (not sure what the legal term for this would be).

 Using the quiz example, let's say there is only one question in the entire application that requires a hint.
 Since it's only a one time thing and it's not worth creating yet another interface to represent `QuestionWithHint`, you can do this: